isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``-p server-port`` - specifies the local UDP port on which the server will listen.
-This is only useful during testing, as a DHCPv4 server listening on ports other than the standard ones will not be able to handle regular DHCPv4 queries.
+This is only useful during testing, as a DHCPv4 server listening on ports other than the standard ones is not able to handle regular DHCPv4 queries.

 -  ``-P client-port`` - specifies the remote UDP port to which the server will send all responses.
-This is only useful during testing, as a DHCPv4 server sending responses to ports other than the standard ones will not be able to handle regular DHCPv4 queries.
+This is only useful during testing, as a DHCPv4 server sending responses to ports other than the standard ones is not able to handle regular DHCPv4 queries.

--  ``-t file`` - specifies a configuration file to be tested.
-Kea-dhcp4 will load it, check it, and exit.
+-  ``-t file`` - specifies a configuration file to be tested. ``kea-dhcp4`` loads it, checks it, and exits.
 During the test, log messages are printed to standard output and error messages to standard error.
-The result of the test is reported through the exit code (0 = configuration looks ok, 1 = error encountered).
+The result of the test is reported through the exit code (0 = configuration looks OK, 1 = error encountered).
 The check is not comprehensive; certain checks are possible only when running the server.